 Images don’t need to move to be popular among audiences.
 Static illustrations are also effective at catching attention and getting shared across the internet, especially when tied to a trending issue and emotional topic.

 The illustrations in our “Reverse Photoshopping Comic Covers” campaign depicted comic book characters who were photoshopped to look more like an average body type.
 The series of images spread online quickly and was featured on The Huffington Post, Today, MSN, Playboy, Newsweek, and more than 1,200 other websites.
 The story was also shared more than 105,000 times on social media.

 When you have many images and don’t want your webpage to be ridiculously long, an image slider is an ideal solution.
 They allow users to hover over a single image to see it thoroughly and then quickly go down the row to view the rest.
 This innovative content format is also well-suited for similar photos so that comparing and contrasting is simple.

 Example of an image slider: Perceptions of Perfection Part II: Men

 The image above shows the slider in its “set” position.
 As you hover over the slider on the campaign’s landing page, you can easily view each country’s representation of the “ideal man.”
 We used this type of slider for several sets of images for this campaign, which worked perfectly.
 Covered by almost 850 publishers and shared over 671,000 times, the campaign was one of our highest performing.

 Transitional Image Sliders

-Online audiences are attracted to content that shows strong contrast, which is why image sliders make a compelling visual format.
+Online audiences are attracted to content that shows strong contrast, so image sliders make a compelling visual format.
 Image sliders feature two images side-by-side.
-The images are similar but show some kind of before-and-after, and the user can control which image they see by sliding the center line to see the full depiction of either image.
+The images are similar but offer some kind of before-and-after, and the user can control which image they see by sliding the center line to see the full depiction of either picture.